aswinvisva/traffic_light_detection/README.md

 # Traffic Light, Arrow and Sign Classification with OpenCV

-C++ and Python implementations of traffic light, arrow and sign classification with OpenCV.
+C++ and Python implementations of traffic light, arrow and sign classification with OpenCV for autonomous driving applications.

 ## References